bxparks/rpn83p/docs/DEVELOPER.md

 colors.
 I don't have a 3D printer so I don't know if it's possible to create a custom faceplate.
 An injection molding faceplate would be far too expensive.

+### Utilize TI-OS

+The underlying TI-OS provides an enormous amount of mathematical, numerical, and formatting functions.
+To save development time and maintenance costs, RPN83P will use as much of the TI-OS routines as practical.

+### Flash App

+There are 2 types of assembly programs possible on these TI calculators: 1) assembly programs which reside in RAM, and, 2) flash applications which reside in non-volatile flash memory.
+Flash applications are far more convenient and robust because they do not have an arbitrarily 8kB limit in size, and they are retained when the calculator crashes or loses battery power.
+RPN83P will be a flash application.

+### Traditional RPN System

+It may be a personal preference, but I believe that the traditional RPN system from older HP calculators are easier to use than the modern RPL calculators (introduced with the HP-28S series, and continuing through the HP-48/49/50 series.)
+Consistency with the traditional RPN calculators seems important for ease of use.
+For example, even though it is actually slightly easier to implement an RPN entry system that separates the input buffer from the `X` register (like RPL systems do), the RPN83P goes out of its way to mimic the behavior of the traditional RPN calculators.

 ### Hierarchical Menu

 Of the menu systems that I have seen on various calculators, the hierarchical